FriendsCodeTogether/cosnet/README.md

 2. Install the .NET Core 3.1 SDK.
 3. Open the repository with your favourite IDE, for example VS CODE.
 4. Run `dotnet restore` to install all dependencies.
-5. For Android app: open it in Android studio.
+5. For Android app: Open the app in Android studio.